Welcome to the Funny Dictionary!

 A lot has changed in the years since I started compiling The Funny Dictionary, way back in 2011.

 National and international politics seem more polarised than ever.
 Government and family budgets are tighter.
 Even the main resource I used to compile The Funny Dictionary, the National Library’s Trove resource, has faced existential threats.

 Perhaps it’s because I’ve reached middle-age that it seems many of my friends are also doing it tough these days.
 They might be trying to cope with a recent death or illness of a loved-one, experiencing physical illness themselves, or confronting a mental illness.
 As I have revealed on my personal website, I, too, struggle to keep the black dog at bay.

-Those struggles allow me to explain one of the main purposes of The Funny Dictionary.
+Those struggles allow me to explain one of the main purposes of The Funny Dictionary: An A–Z of Kids' Funny Definitions.
 I want to give respite, however slight and however brief, to people facing hard times.
 Whether you have a chronic disease or a disability or infirmness or depression or you are just having a bad day, I hope you can take time out to forget your problems, even for just a little while.

 Dip into The Funny Dictionary when you feel low.
 Ponder the delightful illustrations.
 And empathise with the school kids who have had a bad day, too.
-The Funny Dictionary is my little reminder that you are not alone.
+The Funny Dictionary: An A–Z of Kids' Funny Definitions is my little reminder that you are not alone.